eventide-project/view-data-pg/README.md

 General library for constructing a "view" table in postgres from eventide events

-## What is a "view"?
+## What is a "View"?

 The term "view" in "view data" is referring to the concept of a [materialized view](https://en.wikipedia.org/wiki/Materialized_view).
 There are certain tasks which are hard to accomplish with the key storage nature of message streams.
-A common (ubiquitous?) example would be rendering a sophisticated user interface.
+A common example would be rendering a user interface for a system built on an evented, service-oriented architecture.
 However, these data views are not limited to just that use case.
-Any time a service would require data to be in a different shape (tabular, relational, etc) view data can be considered.
+Any time a service would require data to be in a different shape (tabular, relational, graph, etc) view data can be considered.

 ### View Data